Brahim820/service_station/README.md

-# About the progress of this module at this stage.
+# About

-The model works as expected for this stage, you can create a station add a pump and configure te pump's nozzles.

-The station sales module can read the pump values and the payment methods below can read calculate and update the values correctly.
+This module is supposed to be an extension of sales though independently. <br/>
+Manage a service station sales from this module by creating daily sales records.<br/>

+Create invoices from this sales and reconcile them in Accounting module.<br/>
+The module will adjust inventory every time a sale record is validated. <br/>

+# Reporting

+The module utilizes odoo inbuilt reporting functionality.
+You can create and print sale reports from the module.

+# Installation

+Download or clone this module and install it in your addons/ custom-addons/ local-addons folder. <br/>
+Install it in Odoo and you're good to go.